 Astro Photography Tool for Camera Control

-I have recently installed Astro Photography Tool on my dedicated astrophotography laptop.
+I have recently installed the Astro Photography Tool camera control software on my dedicated astrophotography laptop.
 From my very first imaging sequence, I knew I was going to like this application.

-There is no better way to learn a new imaging application than to put it to use for a night of deep sky imaging.
-With clear night ahead of me, I dive into Astro Photography Tool to plan my Whale Galaxy astrophotography project.
+There is no better way to learn a new imaging application than to put it to use for a night of deep-sky imaging.
+With a clear night ahead of me, I dive into Astro Photography Tool to plan my Whale Galaxy astrophotography project.

 In the video below, I also discuss my ongoing transition from a DSLR camera to a cooled CMOS camera.
 The process of controlling a dedicated astronomy camera like the ZWO ASI071MC Cool is much different than a DSLR camera.

 In this early review, I’ll talk about why APT is now my primary image acquisition and automation software.
 After a long run using BackyardEOS, I have progressed to a camera control software that allows me to run both my DSLR camera and a CCD camera (or dedicated CMOS astronomy camera).